raku-community-modules/Test-Notice/README.md

 `Terminal::ANSIColor` is installed.
 The output also pauses long enough for an average reader to read the entire message (regardless of its length), unless `NONINTERACTIVE_TESTING` environmental variable is set.

+You can turn detection of the coloring module by setting `:try-color` to `False`.

 # LIMITATIONS